Recently, Amazon search results have gotten a little wonky. What’s the deal?

 One-time-use coupon codes, coupled with a Max Order Qty. of 1 allow buyers to purchase one unit at the discounted price.
 At a pre-determined launch time, the product goes up on our buyer site, where everyday Amazon shoppers grab their favorite coupon for the day.
 The shopper is sent to your product on Amazon and purchases with his or her coupon.

-The launch results typically take a couple of days to take effect, but you should start to see a change in rank anywhere from day three to day seven of the launch.
+The launch results typically take a couple of days to take effect, but you should start to see a change in rank anywhere from day three to day seven of the product launch.
 Once you’re ranking, after the promotion is completed, it’s up to the listing and reviews to convert well to maintain rank.
 If you’ve got a fully optimized listing with great photos, a great price, and a competitive number of reviews, you’ll be in the perfect position to outsell your competition – woohoo!

-We’ve run over 14,000 launches and have seen countless launch mistakes.
+We’ve run over 14,000 launches and have seen countless product launch mistakes.
 Big… Small… We’ve seen them all.
 Here are some common errors to avoid when setting up your launch in the Launchpad.

 1: There Was No Consultation with a Seller Coach.